-5.10 An original aim when the District Council purchased Jubilee House was to rehouse the Primary Care Trust Clinic on the ground floor and thus provide a modern facility for the Clinic patients and staff, in place of the ageing current facility which is in need of replacement.
+- 5.10 An original aim when the District Council purchased Jubilee House was to rehouse the Primary Care Trust Clinic on the ground floor and thus provide a modern facility for the Clinic patients and staff, in place of the ageing current facility which is in need of replacement.
 This proposal stalled because of the reorganisation of the Health Service.
-Whatever the change in the structure of the Health Service we assume and expect that a clinic will still be provided and the redevelopment of the clinic site would be a beneficial move for all concerned.

-5.11 The Abbey End shopping centre was renovated and its frontage landscaped in accordance with the 2004 Town Centre Plan, and has settled and developed reasonably well.
+Whatever the change in the structure of the Health Service we assume and expect that a clinic will still be provided and the redevelopment of the clinic site would be a beneficial move for all concerned. - 5.11 The Abbey End shopping centre was renovated and its frontage landscaped in accordance with the 2004 Town Centre Plan, and has settled and developed reasonably well.
 Unfortunately, the enhancements proposed for the rear of the building facing the car park were not completed.
 This objective should become part of planning policy and the current Tenants and Owners should be encouraged to put those proposals in hand so as to provide access and shop fronts to that side.
 This would then present a more pleasing and attractive aspect to the car park and encourage entrance to those businesses direct from the Abbey End car park.
 This improvement has become even more essential with the development of the Kenilworth Centre, The Senior Citizens Club and the redevelopment of the housing at Wilton Court.
-These three important new developments provide a new opportunity for Abbey End to have a more pleasing aspect at both front and rear as effectively a new street front would be created on the other side of the car park.

-5.12 The area to the front of Abbey End has effectively become the Town Square and market place as a result of the developments already carried out and those now granted planning permission at Talisman Square.
+These three important new developments provide a new opportunity for Abbey End to have a more pleasing aspect at both front and rear as effectively a new street front would be created on the other side of the car park. - 5.12 The area to the front of Abbey End has effectively become the Town Square and market place as a result of the developments already carried out and those now granted planning permission at Talisman Square.
 This new status will require more detailed planning to encourage and ease pedestrian access to it.
 This would require the realignment of traffic access through that area so that the area used by the traffic island became part of the structure of the square, with possible relocation of the bus and taxi stands.
 The Primary Retail Frontage has been extended to over the shops at Abbey End.
-This relates to the new Local Plan policy TC6.
-5.13 Unfortunately the development of the shops in Warwick Road has occurred with little coordination of shop front design and the result does not present a pleasing street scene.
+This relates to the new Local Plan policy TC6. - 5.13 Unfortunately the development of the shops in Warwick Road has occurred with little coordination of shop front design and the result does not present a pleasing street scene.
 Whilst it is appreciated that this situation cannot be altered overnight it is felt essential that there should be a Design Policy for the shop fronts in the Town Centre in general and this policy has been strongly supported.
-We would propose that the Kenilworth Civic Society's Shop Fronts Guidance be adopted as part of our plan.
+Policy KP1 therefore references Kenilworth Civic Society's existing guidance to ensure that all future proposals will need to demonstrate regard for its content which may be updated from time to time.
 This would then provide a basis to improve the street scene in the future as shop fronts are renewed, and give some conformity to the main shopping centre.
-This Kenilworth Design Advice should include advertising and A boards to reduce the current clutter in the street scene.